Pennsylvania German Folk Art Sale

 Sale Continues through Dec.
 31.

-Beidler says, “Our folk arts show builds on this tradition of valuing thrift and creativity.
-The artists represented at our annual Christmas show demonstrate a rootedness to the notion of crafts that serve utilitarian purposes as well as contemporary approaches to the tools and materials we have available today.”
+“Our Folk Art show builds on this tradition of valuing thrift and creativity.
+The artists represented at our show demonstrate a rootedness to the notion of crafts that serve utilitarian purposes as well as contemporary approaches to the tools and materials we have available today,” says Beidler.